Marijuana Investing: This Bud’s For You

 John Persinos: Oh, it’s real alright!
 Once a symbol of counter-culture rebellion, marijuana has evolved into a multi-billion-dollar industry.
 “Mary Jane” has moved from Woodstock to Wall Street, representing a disruptive force for a slew of industries, including pharmaceutical, tobacco and beverage companies.

 The accelerating legalization of marijuana, and its concomitant growth as an industry, is one of the greatest investment mega-trends that we’ll see in our lifetimes.
 The potential profits are vast.
 Investors who jumped onto the bandwagon early are already getting rich.
 It’s like investing in the liquor industry in the 1930s, when Prohibition ended.
+Or investing in the nascent oil industry in the late 19th century, when John D. Rockefeller was amassing his vast fortune.

 Recreational use of marijuana has become a mainstream pastime.
 In many cities throughout North America, you can stroll into a marijuana dispensary and casually buy pot as easily as you can buy a pack of chewing gum.